alexvoss/mkdocs-material-fork/docs/insiders/sponsorship-details/payment-and-billing.md

 Therefore, the Insiders version is not available through a one-time donation.

-If monthly payments do not work for you or your company, you can adjust your GitHub account's [billing cycle] to annual instead of monthly and sponsor at the appropriate tier.
+If monthly payments do not work for you or your company, you can adjust your GitHub account's billing cycle to annual instead of monthly and sponsor at the appropriate tier.

-[billing cycle]: ../insiders/faq/sponsoring.md/#insiders-billing-cycle

 ## Payment options